Magnus1781/AAA_CFD_postprocessing/README.md

 ---

-# Correlation Analysis of Hemodynamic and Geometric Parameters (R) (correlation_analysis.R)
+# Correlation Analysis of Hemodynamic and Morphological Metrics (R) (correlation_analysis.R)

-This R script performs correlation analysis and visualization using a dataset of vascular simulation parameters (e.g., wall shear stress, sac volumes, geometric metrics).
+This R script performs correlation analysis and visualization using a dataset of metrics.

 ---